JaidedAI/EasyOCR/README.md

 result = reader.readtext('chinese.jpg')
 ```

-The output will be in a list format, each item represents the bounding box, text and confident level, respectively.
+The output will be in a list format, each item represents a bounding box, the text detected and confident level, respectively.

 ``` bash
 [([[189, 75], [469, 75], [469, 165], [189, 165]], '愚园路', 0.3754989504814148),